The 10 Must-Have Glasses For Your Home Bar

-You can relate them as whiskey glasses since you might have seen them mostly used for whiskey.
-Though they do come in a variety of size but the one mostly used is between 8-10oz.
-These contain drinks that are most time consuming.
-You would require a good amount of time to gulp them down.
-That being said, you should invest in a single rocks glass that has a heavy bottom so that its always good to hold them for long hours.
+These glasses contain drinks that are most time consuming and require a significant amount of time to gulp down.
+That being said, you should invest in a single rocks glass that has a heavy bottom, so it's always good to hold them for long hours.

 Drinks served in single rocks glass are: